-We are the largest independent cloud service provider in China, according to Frost & Sullivan, a third-party industry research firm commissioned by us.
-We have built a comprehensive and reliable cloud platform consisting of extensive cloud infrastructure, cutting-edge cloud products and well-architected industry-specific solutions across public cloud, enterprise cloud and AIoT cloud services, based on which we have achieved a leading position in the cloud market in China.
-We are the third largest internet cloud service provider in China with a market share of 5.4% in terms of revenue from Infrastructure as a Service, or IaaS, and Platform as a Service, or PaaS, public cloud services in 2018, according to Frost & Sullivan.
+We are the largest independent cloud service provider in China.
+We have built a comprehensive and reliable cloud platform consisting of extensive cloud infrastructure, cutting-edge cloud products and well-architected industry-specific solutions across public cloud, enterprise cloud and AIoT cloud services, based on which we have achieved a leading position in the cloud market in both China and the world.
+We are among the top three internet cloud service providers in China in terms of revenue from IaaS and PaaS public cloud services in 2018 and among the top ten cloud service providers globally in terms of revenue from IaaS public cloud services in 2018, according to Frost & Sullivan.

 Cloud offers a wide variety of benefits, primarily including cost reduction, flexibility, scalability and reliability, and technology innovation, to enterprises compared with the traditional on-premise IT models.
 As a result of these benefits, global IT spending has seen a structural shift from traditional on-premise IT models to a cloud-based model.
 In 2018, China has become the second largest cloud market globally in terms of revenue, following the United States, according to Frost & Sullivan.
 The market size of China's cloud services grew at a CAGR of 34.9% from 2014 to 2018 and is expected to grow at a CAGR of 32.1% from 2018 to 2023, outpacing the CAGR of 22.1% and 20.2% for the respective periods in the United States, according to Frost & Sullivan.
-Based on the industries and verticals of customers, China's cloud service market could be divided into (i) services for internet enterprises, or internet cloud market, and (ii) services for traditional enterprises and public service organizations.
-The market size of China's internet cloud market was RMB36.7 billion in 2018 and is expected to reach RMB175.2 billion in 2023, while the market size of China's cloud market for traditional enterprises and public service organizations is even larger, which was RMB79.4 billion in 2018 and is expected to reach RMB291.6 billion in 2023, according to Frost & Sullivan.
-In addition, based on the fee model of services, China's cloud service market could be divided into (i) services charged based on utilization and duration, or public cloud market, and (ii) services charged on a project basis.
-China's public cloud market is one of the fastest growing markets in the world.
-According to Frost & Sullivan, the market size of China's public cloud market was RMB52.3 billion in 2018 and is expected to reach RMB297.1 billion in 2023, while the market size of cloud services charged on a project basis was RMB63.8 billion in 2018 and is expected to reach RMB169.7 billion in 2023.

 Moreover, China's cloud market is at an early stage with tremendous growth potentials as indicated by the lower market penetration as compared to that in the United States.
 Being among the existing market leaders who have built significant competitive advantages in a market that has high entry barriers, we are well positioned to capture the large and growing market opportunities brought about by the increased penetration of cloud services into traditional enterprises and public service organizations, application of 5G, AI and IoT, demand for multi-cloud and neutrality, and support by favorable government policies.